pemcg/manageiq-automation-howto-guide/chapter17/catalogiteminitialization.md

 _key\_name_ (valid for CFME 5.4 and later)

-For example if we create a service dialog element as follows...
+For example if we create a service dialog element as follows:

 ![screenshot](images/screenshot9.png)

-... the resulting value input at run-time will be will be propagated to the child task's options hash as...
+The resulting value input at run-time will be will be propagated to the child task's options hash as:

 ```
 miq_request_task.options[:vm_memory]